14 Virtual Tours of Attractions That Were on Your Bucket List

 Choose your own adventure

 For the past several weeks, most of us have been stuck inside thanks to stay-at-home orders to help stop the spread of the novel coronavirus.
 Even before we started to shelter-in-place, non-essential travel basically came to a screeching halt once we knew the virus was spreading around parts of Asia and Europe.
 But the thing about being cooped up inside all the time is that it can strengthen our already existent wanderlust.
 Fortunately, one of the few positive side effects of this pandemic has been how so many popular travel destinations have made virtual tours available to anyone for free online.
-You’ll also want to check out these ideas on what to do after your whole life has been canceled.

 New York City